Ustilaginales

 Ustinaginales is also known and classified as the smut fungi.
 They are serious plant pathogens, with only the dikaryotic stage being obligately parasitic.

 Morphology

 Has a thick-walled resting spore (teliospore), known as the "brand" (burn) spore or chlamydospore.

 Economic importance

 They can infect corn plants (Zea mays) producing tumor-like galls that render the ears unsaleable.
 This corn smut, is also known as huitlacoche and sold canned for consumption in Latin America.

+Sexual reproduction

+Almost all Ustilaginales species share a dimorphic life cycle that includes an asexual, saprophitic yeast-like stage and a filamentous sexual stage that is required to parasitize a host.
+The parasitic phase involves karyogamy, the process of fusing two haploid nuclei (present in haploid teliospore cells), followed by meiosis.
+Each meiosis results in a septated basidium bearing four haploid basidiospores which can then proceed to yeast-like growth.
+During meiosis, genes are expressed that function in recombination and DNA repair.